piyushayu/resume3/README.md

 </div>

- <b>Thats all from my side.
-I  will try to do  my best in this field and  improve this portfolio as  much  as i can.
+<p> <b>Thats all from my side.
+I  will try to do  my best in this field and  improve this portfolio as  much  as i can.  </p>
 <br>

 <footer>

-    <P> &copy 2025 piyush singh All rights reserved</P>
+     &copy 2025 piyush singh All rights reserved
 </footer>